Pocono Mountains History

 Early Days: The First Inhabitants

 Long before the Pocono Mountains became a destination for families, honeymooners, nature-lovers, and relaxation-seekers, the area was inhabited by the Delaware, Iroquois, Shawnee, Minisink, Lenape, and Paupack Native Americans.
-In 1659, the Dutch established settlements near the famous Delaware Water Gap, but were forced to leave by the English in 1664.
+Archaeological evidence uncovered near Stroudsburg has revealed one of the oldest Native American sites in the Northeastern United States, with habitation stretching back over 10,000 years.
+In 1659, the Dutch established settlements near the famous Delaware Water Gap but were forced to leave by the English in 1664.
 By 1742, English and German settlers were arriving in the Pocono Mountains and the first permanent residence was established by Nicholas Depui in 1725 at Shawnee.

 1829 - 1927: First Hotel Established and an Industry is Born

 The Delaware Water Gap was the site of the first boarding house hotel, established in 1829 by Anthony Dutot, who initiated what would become a wildly successful resort industry.
 By 1900, thousands of visitors from the growing cities of Philadelphia and New York escaped to the high altitudes for summer vacations.
 The Delaware Water Gap was called a scenic “Wonder of the World,” while the picturesque town of Jim Thorpe, then called Mauch Chunk, was touted as the “Switzerland of America.”
 Victorian visitors came by train to admire the mansions of industrialist millionaires and try tourist attractions like a converted Switchback Railroad, considered one of the world’s first roller coasters.